klendathu2k/Obsidian/Tasks.md

 #### Low Priority
 - [ ] SHREK: enforce schema at runtime
 - [ ] SHREK: add I/O nodes to the graph
+- [ ] SHREK: raise error if input not found
 #### End of Day
 - [ ] FInal email check ⏫
 - [ ] FInal push to github